dimitriye98/cmpe180b/queries.md

     Total_Units_Sold DESC
 LIMIT 10;
 ```
-2. Find the customer order history
+2. Retrieving the customer order history
    - Find all previous orders made by a customer
    - If the index was already created in `Readme.md`, skip the first command and use the `SELECT` command only
    - In this example, the order history for customer with ID 1026 is found.